 In accordance with the requirements of the Local Government and Housing Act 1989, the authority is required to set aside a minimum revenue provision for repayment of debt.
 Minimum Revenue Provision is a charge to the cost of services in the Comprehensive Income & Expenditure Statement, details of which can be found in Notes 15, 20, and 35b.
-In March 2008, in line with Government guidance, the Council changed the basis on which MRP should be calculated to match the life of the asset.
+In line with Government guidance, the Council calculates MRP to match the life of the asset.